 Air-drying is simple, but there are a few mistakes you should avoid to keep your gear in top shape.
 For a more complete routine, see our Care & Cleaning Tips for Yoga Mats.

-- Avoid Direct Sunlight: While UV rays can kill some bacteria, prolonged sun exposure is harmful to most mats.
+- Avoid Direct Sunlight: While UV rays can kill some bacteria, prolonged sun exposure is harmful.
 It can bleach the colors of our Nature Collection Ultra mats and cause rubber to crack.
 Aim for a shaded, well-ventilated area.

 - Do Not Use Hangers: Thin wire hangers can leave permanent indentations or "stretch marks" on a heavy, wet mat.
 Instead, drape the mat over a wide shower curtain rod or a laundry drying rack.